louisleclair/Master/README.md

 - Database
 - Advanced Cryptography

-I don’t know if it will be useful in the future but if it is that the goal and if you have some problems or questions you can always ask me.
+I hope it will be useful :)